 Some feel that it is real.
 Here are some of my theories on demonic possession that explore why it happens.
 Some people are suggestible and they allow themselves to act out as if they have a demon within them.
 Sometimes it is for attention, or it could serve as a spiritual outlet.

-Other times, signs of demonic possession should be investigated as a mental disorder.
+Other times, signs of demonic possession should be investigated as a mental disorder or health issue.
 This is prevalent in Christianity, where people may pay for an exorcism to be ‘released from demons’.
 The downside is that many people who need medical help instead of spiritual exorcism remain un-diagnosed.

 In Satanism and Demonolatry, demon possession is practiced by some.
 A demon is invoked so that the spirit of that demon can become one with the magician.
 People do this for varying reasons, but most often it is for spiritual enlightenment or personal spiritual integration.